 So you’ve finally been convinced it’s time for you to start writing a blog for your business.
 That is great!
 Blogging is an excellent tactic to increase the keyword rankings for your site, bring in new traffic, provide more value to your existing customers, and signal to Google your site is authoritative (see lower section on domain authority).

 We’d hate for all your hard work to go to waste by no one ever finding your new content.
-So below we’ll tell you what Google looks at to determine how it ranks content, outline some of the best practices for writing your posts to ensure they rank, and what kind of results you might expect to see from your efforts.
+Below we’ll tell you what Google looks at to determine how it ranks content, outline some of the best practices for writing your posts, and what kind of results you might expect to see from your blog content strategy.